Lissy93/dashy/README.md

 > For full monitoring documentation, see: [**Status Indicators**](./docs/status-indicators.md)

 Dashy has an optional feature that can display a small icon ([like this](./docs/assets/status-check-demo.gif)) next to each of your running services, indicating it's current status.
 This is useful if you are using Dashy as your homelab's start page, as it gives you an overview of the health of each of your running services.
+Hovering over the indicator will show additional information, including average response time and an error message for services which are down.

 By default, this feature is off, but you can enable it globally by setting `appConfig.statusCheck: true`, or enable/ disable it for an individual item, with `item[n].statusCheck`.
+You can also specify an time interval in seconds under `appConfig.statusCheckInterval`, which will determine how often to recheck services, if this value is `0`, then status is only checked on initial page load, this is default behavior.

 **[⬆️ Back to Top](#dashy)**